Neighborhood and algebraic models for predicate modal logics with $\omega$-rules: Kripke incompleteness of a common knowledge logic

 \end{definition}

-The $\omega$-rules \eqref{cklright} of Definition \ref{psqckl} is introduced by Kaneko-Nagashima-Suzuki-Tanaka \cite{knk-ngs-szk-tnk}.
-The system $\psqckl$ is equivalent to a Gentzen-style proof system $\psck$ given by Tanaka \cite{tnk01}.
+The $\omega$-rules \eqref{cklright} of Definition \ref{psqckl} are introduced by Kaneko-Nagashima-Suzuki-Tanaka \cite{knk-ngs-szk-tnk}.
+The system $\psqckl$ is equivalent to $\psck$, a Gentzen-style proof system given by Tanaka \cite{tnk01}.
 It is proved that $\psck$ is sound and complete with respect to the class of Kripke frames with constant domains such that $R_{\cko}=\bigcup_{n\in\omega}{R_{\eko}}^{n}$ (\cite{tnk01}).
 Therefore, $\logic{QCKL}$ is Kripke complete.
-We claim that replacing \eqref{cklright} of Definition \ref{psqckl} with \eqref{cright1} causes the resulting proof system $\psqcklm$ to be neighborhood complete but Kripke incomplete.
+We claim that removing the Barcan formula and replacing \eqref{cklright} of Definition \ref{psqckl} with \eqref{cright1} causes the resulting proof system $\psqcklm$ to be neighborhood complete but Kripke incomplete.